krasing/data-analysis-with-R/instructor_notes.md

 Look up documentation for `coord_cartesian()` and `quantile()` if you're unfamiliar with them.

 Try an example and practice problem for calculating [quantiles (percentiles)] (http://www.r-tutor.com/elementary-statistics/numerical-measures/percentile).

+See Moira's final plot and how she aligned the histograms with the scatterplots in the published paper.

+[Bernstein, M. S., Bakshy, E., Burke, M., & Karrer, B. (2013).
+Quantifying the invisible audience in social networks.
+In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI 2013), pp. 21-30.] (http://hci.stanford.edu/publications/2013/invisibleaudience/invisibleaudience.pdf)